SecurityWard/MouseJack/README.md

 Jackit injection is done using classic Ducky Script.
 Details on how to use Ducky Script can be found here https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript

-Once everything is configured you can automate the scanning and injection process by installing AutoJack, making sure the payload path and file match yours.
+Once everything is configured you can automate the scanning and injection process by running AutoJack, making sure the payload path and file match yours.

+There seems to be an issue on ARM devices where the USB dongle gets hung, preventing successive scans.
+To fix this without having to physically remove the dongle I created the USBreset script.
+Autojack takes care of scanning, injecting the payload on all targets, and then resetting the USB, all without user interaction.